Friends of Aine is a volunteer organization run by a board of directors.

 “As medical professionals my wife and I have witnessed someone suffer the loss of a beloved family member far too often.
 Bewildered and confused, families often need help to forge the path forward as the future they had imagined is irreversibly altered.
 The overwhelming grief the bereaved suffer is a daunting obstacle to the healing process and none are more susceptible than the children in these situations.
 Friends of Aine provides the ear, the shoulder, or the hand to guide these little ones through the process.
 This organization inspires us to become involved as it provides a clear and tangible good to those of who have suffered an unthinkable loss

-Lisa Wallace is a founding board member and currently works as the Marketing Director for Primary Bank.
+Lisa Wallace is a founding board member and currently works at EVR Advertising in Manchester.
 With a background in creative direction and marketing strategy, she leads our Marketing and Communications committee.
 An avid volunteer for children’s programs, Lisa coaches soccer for the Bedford Athletic Club and manages a Destination Imagination Team for students at Bedford High School.
 She lives in Bedford with her husband and two daughters.

 “We had the privilege of knowing Aine as a dear family friend.
 Working to create a legacy for Aine by helping other children is an honor.”

 Robert Reardon joined Friends of Aine in 2017 as Chairman of the Board.
 Bob’s career includes various Research and Development management roles in Fortune 100 companies

 followed by 30-plus years as a principal and Chief Operating Officer of TKL Research, Inc., a privately held Clinical Research Organization.

 Bob served on the board of an inner-city school in Central Harlem in New York City helping to raise more than $40 million dollars and was also President of CHILD, Inc.